 The Samsung CU8000 isn't as good as the 2022 TCL 5 Series.
 The TCL has dramatically better contrast and full-array local dimming.
 It also gets much brighter than the Samsung TV in both SDR and HDR and has better color accuracy and HDR gradient handling.
 The TCL has a much better response time than the Samsung, so fast action in games and sports will look better, and it also supports VRR, unlike the Samsung.
 However, the Samsung TV's speakers sound a bit better, and it upscales a 480p input much better than the TCL, as well as having better low-quality content smoothing.

-The Samsung CU8000 looks very good for an entry-level model.
-It has the same feet as 2021's Samsung AU8000; they're on the bigger side but sit flat against the table.
+The Samsung CU8000 TV looks very good for an entry-level model.
+It has the same feet as 2021's Samsung AU8000; they're on the bigger side, but they sit flat against the table.
 The TV looks slim, with thin bezels and a premium look.

 The stand has two plastic feet which support the TV well.
 The footprint of the 65-inch stand is 42.6" x 11.1".
 The feet are height adjustable with two positions.
 One position is high enough that most soundbars will fit below the screen, while the other position, which you can see in the photo, puts the screen closer to the table.
-The height of the lower position is 2.01", and the higher one is 3.03".
+The height of the lower position is 2.01 inches, and the higher one is 3.03 inches.

 This TV doesn't have a local dimming feature, so the entire backlight is always on at the same intensity.
-The lack of lightning zone transitions means that there's no distracting flicker or brightness changes as bright highlights move across the screen.
+The lack of lightning zone transitions means that there are no distracting flicker or brightness changes as bright highlights move across the screen.

-Although this TV is slightly brighter in game mode, its overall HDR brightness in game mode is still disappointing.
+Although this TV is slightly brighter in Game Mode than in 'Movie' mode, its overall HDR brightness in Game Mode is still disappointing.

 The Samsung CU8000 has just decent PQ EOTF tracking.
 Its near-blacks are raised a bit, and midtones aren't as bright as they should be.
 HDR content is displayed more accurately near the TV's peak brightness, followed by a rough roll-off resulting in a loss of fine detail in bright scenes.